-- 6.1 Post-dated cheques are not considered to be 'payment in advance'. - 6.2 Entries will only be accepted when made via BRCA website up to 21.00hrs on the Thursday preceding each event.
-No postal/email/telephone entries will be accepted. - 6.3 Any entries received after 21:00 on the Thursday preceding each event will be considered 'on the day' entries and will only be accepted if space is available.
+- No driver under sixteen to do this task.
+These Drivers cannot fail a car but must call the Chief Scrutineer or a BRCA Official to make sure the car has failed. - 5.18 With the agreement of the Host Club, a liquid of a sugary kind will be sprayed onto the track at the start of the weekend. - 5.19 Any entries received after 21:00 on the Tuesday preceding each event will be considered 'on the day' entries and will only be accepted if space is available.
 'On the day' entries will incur a £5 surcharge.
-No entries will be accepted after 'Drivers Briefing' has been called. - 6.4 The Committee has the authority to amend any rule during the season if circumstances indicate that the rule is detrimental to the section, with the agreement of the majority of the drivers.
+No entries will be accepted after 'Drivers Briefing' has been called. - 5.20 The Committee has the authority to amend any rule during the season if circumstances indicate that the rule is detrimental to the section, with the agreement of the majority of the drivers.

-7. INTERNATIONAL TEAM SELECTION
+6. INTERNATIONAL TEAM SELECTION

-7.1.
-The British team for future European or World Championships is to be selected by the committee.
+6.1 The British team for future European or World Championships is to be selected by the committee.
 Preference will be given to drivers who have competed in the national series from the previous year.

-8. RADIO CONTROL EQUIPMENT
+7. RADIO CONTROL EQUIPMENT

-- 8.1 It is the responsibility of ALL drivers to ensure that their equipment does not causes interference to others. - 8.2 Drivers must be able to provide a total of at least four alternative frequencies and they must be legal as specified in the BRCA handbook. - 8.3 Under no circumstances shall a transmitter be taken on to the track. - 8.4 The Race Director must approve all frequency changes. - 8.5 Where frequencies conflict in the finals, the fastest qualifier shall choose providing it is possible for the slower qualifiers to change to the available frequency.
+- 7.1 It is the responsibility of ALL drivers to ensure that their equipment does not cause interference to others. - 7.2 Drivers must be able to provide a total of at least four alternative frequencies and they must be legal as specified in the BRCA handbook. - 7.3 Under no circumstances shall a transmitter be taken on to the track. - 7.4 The Race Director must approve all frequency changes. - 7.5 Where frequencies conflict in the finals, the fastest qualifier shall choose providing it is possible for the slower qualifiers to change to the available frequency.